ringcentral/ringcentral-softphone-ts/CONTEXT.md

 A live inbound or outbound phone call that owns its per-call SIP policy, coordinates its media transport, and exposes call controls and call-level events.
 _Avoid_: Media session

+**Hold**:
+A call state that isolates peer audio in both directions until unhold restores bidirectional peer audio.
+RingCentral-generated hold audio may be present but is not part of this SDK behavior contract.

 **Media transport**:
 The per-call channel that owns the bound UDP and SRTP lifecycle carrying audio and DTMF between the Softphone SDK and the remote peer.
 _Avoid_: Media session